yahoo/bgjs/README.md

 ## Small

 Behavior Graph is a small library.
 It's around 1500 lines of formatted code.
 It has no dependencies.
-The Javascript is less than 6KB minified + gzip'd.

 ## Incremental

 It is easy to introduce into a codebase incrementally.
 It is designed to work side by side with existing code.
-We gradually migrated Yahoo's video playing library, while in production, as we became confident in Behavior Graph's feature set.
+We went through this incremental migration process ourselves.

 ## Scale